 Oil Counters

-I’ve been drafting horribly with this set, so let me know in the comments section how your luck has been.
+I’ve been drafting horribly with this set, so let me know in the comments how your luck has been.
 Do you like this set?
-Are you planning to check it out?
+Planning to check it out?

-Play or buy Magic: The Gathering at your local game store, MTG: Arena, or Amazon.
+Play or buy Magic: The Gathering at your local game store, on MTG Arena, or on Amazon.